cbeyls/slimbox/branches/1.6/README.txt

 You need to download a new mootools version if your web page scripts require additional mootools modules, or if you want to use a different version of mootools.

-Here are the mootools modules required by this version of Slimbox:
+Here are the mootools core modules required by this version of Slimbox:
 - Native: all
 - Class: all
 - Element: all